infrasonar/go-libagent/README.md

 `CHECK_XXX_INTERVAL`        | `300`                         | Interval in seconds for the `xxx` check. _(should be one environment variable for each check)_

+## Floating points

+Be aware that floating points might be converted to fixed integer values.
+To preserve the `.0` convert floating point values to the provides `IFloat32` or `IFloat64` types.

+## Example

 ```golang
 package main